Shelob9/_second_foundation/README.md

 _Second Foundation
 ==================
-Second Foundation is a starter theme for WordPress by Josh Pollock.
-It is based on Foundation 4 by ZURB and Underscores (_S) by Automattic.
+An advanced starter theme with a mobile-first, responsive design.
+It features AJAX page loads, Infinite Scroll, Masonry blog page, an optional front page slider, full screen backgrounds and user-configurable color options.
+Can be used as theme as is, but makes a great starter theme for custom designs, as it already has all of the cool features you need built-in.

-For the last stable release please download [version 1.0.4.3 (via WordPress.org)](http://wordpress.org/themes/download/_second-foundation.1.0.4.3.zip).
-The master branch is currently v1.0.5.1, which is finished and will be submitted to WordPress.org pending additional testing.
+You can download [version 1.0.4.3 (via WordPress.org)](http://wordpress.org/themes/download/_second-foundation.1.0.4.3.zip).
+The master branch is currently v1.0.5.1, which is finished and has been submitted to WordPress.org.
+It is pending review.

 Documentation is available via [the wiki](https://github.com/Shelob9/_second_foundation/wiki), which is a work in progress.